 Each semester contains a total of 13 weeks of coursework.
 There is a break of one week between fall and spring semesters.
 There are no classes on the following holidays:

-Fall Semester Spring Semester
+Fall Semester

-28th October (National holiday) Ash Monday
+28th October (National holiday)

-17th November 25 th March (National Holiday)
+17th November

-21st November (Local holiday) Easter break
+21st November (Local holiday)

-Christmas Break & New Year's Eve 1 st May (Labor Day)
+Christmas Break &New Year's Eve

-6th January, Epiphany 1 day for student elections (determined by the student body)
+6th January, Epiphany

-Holy Spirit Monday